Kimhanjae7/ML-DL/README.md

 # ML/DL

-● These are Machine Learning and Deep Learning study codes
+● These are Machine Learning and Deep Learning study codes.

 ● I practiced using colab.